elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Keyword list (Orddict)

-Orddicts in Erlang are created using either `orddict:new/0` or `orddict:from_list/1` while Elixir offers a literal syntax and call them keyword list:
+Orddicts in Erlang are created using either `orddict:new/0` or `orddict:from_list/1` while Elixir offers a literal syntax and calls them keyword lists:

 **Erlang**